iantrich/config-template-card/README.md

 This card is for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that allows you to use pretty much any valid Javascript on the hass object in your configuration

+## Minimum Home Assistant Version

+Home Assistant version 0.110.0 or higher is required as of release 1.2.0 of config-template-card

 ## Support

 Hey dude!
 Help me out for a couple of :beers: or a :coffee:!